Share this post on:

 • Both Fives and Sixes can be reserved and withdrawn.

-• More phobic Sixes, in particular, resemble Fives, as both types tend to be introverted and seek security by moving away from other people.
+• More phobic Sixes, in particular, resemble Fives, as both types tend to be introverted and seek security by avoiding other people.

 • Fives maintain a distance between themselves and others to guard against being depleted.

-• In contrast, Sixes are wary of others and withdraw out of Fear that other people might represent some danger or threat.
+• In contrast, Sixes is wary of others and withdraws out of Fear that other people might represent some danger or threat.

 • Both types are slow to trust others when forming relationships.